Serbia in the Yugoslav Wars: Serbia's role in the Slovenian war

+As early as June 1990, after the success of pro-independence forces in the referendums of Slovenia and Croatia, there was a meeting between Slobodan Milosevic, Yugoslav Defence Minister General Veljko Kadijević and Serb representative to the Yugoslav Presidency Borisav Jović where they drew a plan by which Serbia would "throw Slovenia and Croatia out of Yugoslavia" through the use of force and occupy areas of Croatia where the Serbs were majority.

+Milošević wanted to force a political deal with Slovene president Milan Kučan; Serbia would recognize the right of the self-determination of the Slovene nation to independence if Slovenia in turn recognized the right of self-determination of the Serb nation to remain united with Serbia.
+Such a deal would have set a precedent for Serbs in Bosnia and Croatia to remain in one state with Serbia.

 Immediately after the Slovenian independence referendum, the Yugoslav People's Army (JNA) announced a new defence doctrine that would apply across the country.
 The socialist doctrine of "General People's Defence", in which each republic maintained a Territorial Defence Force (TO), was to be replaced by a centrally-directed system of defence.
 The republics would lose their role in defence matters, and their TOs would be disarmed and subordinated to JNA headquarters in Belgrade.
 The Slovenian government resisted these moves, and successfully ensured that the majority of Slovenian Territorial Defence equipment was kept out of the hands of the JNA.

 General Veljko Kadijević was de facto commander of Yugoslav People's Army during the Slovenian Independence War.
+Kadijević advocated for a show of force that would convince the Slovenian government to back down on its declaration of independence.
+After some debate, Kadijević got his way.
 The officer corps was dominated by Serbs and Montenegrins.
 The rank and file troops however were conscripts, many who had no strong motivation in fighting against the Slovenes.
 Of the soldiers of the 5th Military District, which was in action in Slovenia, about 30% were Albanians.
 Milošević's government was not particularly concerned about Slovenia's independence, as there was no significant Serb minority in the country.
-On 30 June, Defence Minister General Kadijević suggested to the Yugoslav federal presidency a massive attack on Slovenia to break down the unexpectedly heavy resistance.
-But the Serb representative, Borisav Jović, shocked the military establishment by declaring that Serbia did not support further military action against Slovenia.
+On 30 June, Kadijević suggested to the Yugoslav federal presidency to resume action on Slovenia with a massive attack to break down the unexpectedly heavy resistance.
+But Borisav Jović, shocked the military establishment by declaring that Serbia did not support further use of force against Slovenia.